EliahKagan/palgoviz/basics/sll.md

 did*.
 This is fantastic news, because duplicate keys are not allowed in the table.

-It is therefore sufficient to show that keys that unequal never become equal.
+It is therefore sufficient to show that keys that were once unequal never become equal.

 Suppose keys `(vr1, nnr1)` and `(vr2, nnr2)` are unequal.
 Then `vr1 != vr2` or
 `nnr1 != nnr2`.
 For the keys to become equal in the future would require that,